SkyZone-LLC/sequelize/README.md

 Sequelize has lots of ways of doing things.
 Within these docs, we will only present the one way of doing things.
 So it is both a usage guide and a style guide.

-These docs are built using [docify-cli](https://www.npmjs.com/package/docsify-cli) and hosted using [Github Pages](https://pages.github.com/).

 # Quick Start: Getting Connected

 1. Sequelize works with many flavors of SQL databases, so install one of them your computer.